 This kit may be stored for up to 6 months at 2°C to 8°C from the date of shipment.
 Standards should be stored at -20°C or -80°C (recommended at -80°C) after reconstitution.
-Coated strips or reagents may be store for up to 1 month at 2°C to 8°C. Return unused wells to the pack and reseal pack.
-Note: the kit can be used within 8 months if the whole kit is stored at -20°C. Avoid repeated freeze-thaw cycles.
+Coated strips or reagents may be stored for up to 1 month at 2°C to 8°C. Return unused wells to the pack and reseal the pack.
+Note: The kit can be used within 8 months if the whole kit is stored at -20°C. Avoid repeated freeze-thaw cycles.